-- 2.7 This option would also include environmental technical investigations into ground conditions to enable accurate costing of underground/decked structures and building works. - 2.8 The work to deliver Option One is estimated to take approximately six to nine months.
-It is estimated to cost approximately \$558,000, which includes an additional resource equivalent to 1 full time officer valued at \$128,000.
-Officer time will also be required across the organisation to support the property, commercial, design and planning work required.
-Given that this work is not currently in the 2022/23 budget or organisational work plan, the project may impact delivery of existing Council priorities or require some reprioritisation. - 2.9 The budget estimate for Option One assumes that sufficient existing internal resources can be redirected from other work.
-If this is not the case, additional funding may be required for consultants/contractors. - 2.10 Option Two is similar to Option One, with the key differences being that it does not include technical investigations into soil/ground conditions, and initial consultation on problems and priorities is restricted to formal Council meetings.
-This saves approximately \$180,000, for a cost for Option Two of approximately \$378,000. - 2.11 The Options and the differences between them are described in Attachment 1. - 2.12 If Council were to decide to proceed beyond Stage 1 for either option, subsequent stages would include development of a Site Brief, like was developed for the St Kilda Marina, updated planning tools and development of a Procurement Plan before going to market. - 2.13 Initial discussions have begun between the CEO and officers from Department of Environment, Land, Water and Planning (DELWP). - 2.14 By early/mid 2023 officers would report to Council on the outcomes of the relevant feasibility investigations undertaken (through either Option 1 including spatial, market and environmental feasibility, or, Option 2 including spatial and market feasibility only) and options for: development of a Site Brief, community engagement, planning pathways, project plan and timeline towards delivery. - 2.15 Councillors will then be able to decide whether or not to progress any options, and the pathway forward.
+- 2.6 The feasibility proposed through this report, would include technical investigations into ground conditions.
+Underground or decked parking structures are complex and expensive to build and maintain.
+How expensive depends on the ground conditions.
+Contamination, poor soils and a high-water table are expected on this site.
+While Council has previously done some initial investigations into soil conditions, more detailed investigations are required to enable accurate costing of underground/decked structures and foundations. - 2.7 The work to deliver the feasibility investigations is estimated to take approximately six to nine months.
+The estimated cost of this work is \$430,000. - 2.8 In addition to the \$430,000, additional resource, equivalent to 1 full time officer, would be required for the duration of the project, estimated at \$128,000.
+This would support the internal urban design, property/commercial and planning expertise required for the project. - 2.9 In addition to these direct project costs, project management would be undertaken through reallocation of an existing resource.
+Officer time will also be required across the organisation to support the property, commercial and planning work required.
+Given that this work is not currently in the 2022/23 budget or organisational work plan, the project may impact delivery of existing Council priorities or require some reprioritisation. - 2.10 The budget estimate assumes that sufficient existing internal resources can be redirected from other work.
+If this is not the case, then this cost may increase due to the need for heavier reliance on consultants/contractors. - 2.11 The feasibility investigations would consider concepts, indicative costs, operating models and level of market interest.
+Pending the outcomes of the feasibility assessment, the project plan, budget and timelines would be further developed for consideration by Council. - 2.12 Initial discussions have begun between the CEO and officers from Department of Environment, Land, Water and Planning (DELWP) and a meeting is scheduled with the local member of parliament to test availability of funding to support the project. - 2.13 By early/mid 2023 officers would report to Council on the outcomes of the feasibility investigations and options for: concept development; community engagement; planning pathways; project plan and timeline towards delivery. - 2.14 Councillors will then be able to decide whether or not to progress any options, and the pathway forward, including engagement with the community.